xenloops/secure_org/strategy/metrics.md

 ### Third-Party Risk Metrics
 * Metric: Assessment of security risks associated with external packages/dependencies.
-* Rationale: Shows how many new vulnerabilites are introduced by third-party software.
+* Rationale: Shows how many new vulnerabilities are introduced by third-party software.
 * Report: Numbers by application/team and in aggregate.
 * Sources: Dependency scanning tools.
 * Frequency: Monthly.